Find Trade Colleges

 Atlanta, GA

 Emory University landed the #24 spot in the 2023 rankings for the best bachelor’s degree allied health professions programs.
-Located in the city of Atlanta, Emory is a private not-for-profit college with a fairly large student population.
+Located in the large city of Atlanta, Emory is a private not-for-profit college with a fairly large student population.

 #25